WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 ## The COALA IP Protocol

-The COALA IP protocol is essentially two concurrent technical efforts:
+The COALA IP protocol is essentially two parallel technical efforts:

 1. It's a community-driven effort to find and define a minimal-viable set of data for licensing intellectual property (using RDF schema definitions)